jborean93/ProcessEx/docs/en-US/Start-ProcessWith.md

 ### -NetCredentialsOnly
 The credential or token specified will only be used for any outbound authentication attempts, e.g. SMB file access, AD operations, etc.
 Any local actions will continue to use the callers access token.
+If using `-Credential`, the username must be in the UPN format `username@REALM.COM`.

 ```yaml
 Type: SwitchParameter